Andrew-S-Rosen/cbe504/main.typ

 )<fig:pe_diagram>

-Later in the course, we will describe a related rule-of-thumb known as the Bell--Evans--Polanyi (BEP) principle, which states that $E_ce("a") prop Delta H^std$ for a given reaction family.#footnote[It is a bit of a tautology in that a reaction family is one that follows the Bell--Evans--Polanyi principle.]
+Later in the course, we will describe a related rule-of-thumb known as the Brønsted–Evans–Polanyi (BEP) relationship,#footnote[Also referred to as the Bell–Evans–Polanyi relationship depending on if you prefer to take the credit.] which states that $E_ce("a") prop Delta H^std$ for a given reaction family.#footnote[It is a bit of a tautology in that a reaction family is one that follows the Brønsted--Evans--Polanyi relationship.]
 Namely, as we will later show,
 $ E_ce("a")  = E_0 + alpha Delta H^std, $
 where this relationship can be thought of as being largely empirical, and $0<= alpha <=1$.